ccb012100/dev-notes/JetBrains Rider.md

 It's located at `~/AppData/Roaming/JetBrains/Rider2021.2/settingsRepository/repository/.git/config`.

+_Note_: when updating `recentSolutions.xml`, make sure that the IDE is closed and no processes are running

 ## Recent Items list

 For some reason, the Recent Items list can start showing the directory name instead of the project name.